Apply for an IVA

 Disadvantages of a DRO:

-1. You will not be able to get a Debt Relief Order if you have assets worth £2,000 or more such as a vehicle or own a property.
+1. You will not be able to get a Debt Relief Order if you have assets worth over £2,000 and a vehicle worth more than £4,000 (£2,000 if you live in Northern Ireland).
+You will also not be able to access a DRO if you own a property.

 2. If your circumstances change and you can afford to make repayments or you fail to cooperate, the DRO may be revoked.